ahmedhasandrlnd/dog_breed_classifier_capstone/README.md

 <a id='overview'></a>
 ## Project Overview
 <img src="images/Brittany.jpg" width="100"> | <img src="images/Welsh_springer_spaniel.jpg" width="200">
 <p> If you look at the two dog pictures above, you might thought they are the same breed.
 But, you would be surprised to know that they are quite different.
 The left one is Brittany, and the right one Welsh Springer Spaniel.
 There are thousands of different dog breeds in the world.
 Some of them are so visually distinct  that it is easily possible to tell their breeds from their images.
 But, for some breeds like the above image pair, it is quite difficult to distinguish them.
-In order to solve this problem, I want to leverage the state of art of image classification model on Imagenet to teach computer to predict dog's breed from an image by training them using thousand of labeled dog images. <br/>
+In order to solve this problem, I want to leverage the state of art of image classification model on Imagenet to teach computer to predict dog's breed from an image by training it using 6680 images of 133 breeds, 835 images for validation and 836 images for testing. <br/>

 [Back to Table of Content](#index)